Single-sample versus case-control sampling scheme for Positive Unlabeled data: the story of two scenarios: Main result

 Consider first two popular estimators of (\ref{eq:cc}) constructed for c-c data.
 Note that $R(g)$ in equation~(\ref{eq:cc}) can be split into three components: the first, corresponding to the labeled sample risk (which we will denote as $R^L$ in the algorithm), the second -- to the risk with respect to the general distribution $P_X$ (denoted by $R^D$), as well as PU SCAR correction of the second term ($R^{corr}$).
 The first and the third component of Eq.~(\ref{eq:cc}) are independent of the scenario.
 The general distribution component $E_Xl(-g(X))$ can be consistently approximated by empirical average over $U$ as observations in $U$ are distributed according to $P_X$.
 Thus the direct plug-in estimator of (\ref{eq:cc}) is (\cite{uPU})

-The minimiser of (\ref{eq:uPU}) is called unbiased PU estimator ($uPU$) and the index 'cc' is added in order to stress that it is derived for c-c data.
+The minimizer of (\ref{eq:uPU}) is called unbiased PU estimator ($uPU$) and the index 'cc' is added in order to stress that it is derived for c-c data.
 The nonnegative version ($nnPU$) is obtained when truncating the sum of the two last elements in (\ref{eq:uPU}) at 0.
-This is motivated by the fact that its theoretical counterpart is nonnegative (see \cite{PUSB}).
-Thus $nnPU_{cc}$ estimator is minimizer of
+This is motivated by the fact that its theoretical counterpart $E_X\ell(-g(X))-\pi E_{X|Y=1}\ell(-g(X))$ is nonnegative. \eject Thus $nnPU_{cc}$ estimator is minimizer of (see \cite{PUSB}):

 We consider now $nnPU_{ss}$ estimator defined as the minimizer of the risk $R(g)$ for s-s scenario based on (\ref{eq:cc}).
-Note that for this scenario term $E_X(l(-g(X))$ can be approximated by empirical average over {\it all} observations disregarding their labels and thus we have direct plug-in estimator $\hat{R}_{uPU_{ss}}$
+Note that for this scenario term $E_Xl(-g(X))$ can be approximated by empirical average over {\it all} observations disregarding their labels and thus we have direct plug-in estimator $\hat{R}_{uPU_{ss}}$

 and its nonnegative version $\hat{R}_{nnPU_{ss}}$:

 The final, labeling-scenario-aware training procedure is described in detail in Algorithm~\ref{algorithm:nnPU-upgrade}.
 Note that algorithm incorporates the change of the gradient sign when truncation occurs as advocated in the original $nnPU$ algorithm (\cite{nnPU}).
 We also note that in order to obtain the version of $nnPU_{ss}$ algorithm it is only necessary to change in the definition of $\hat{R}_{uPU_{ss}}$, the value of $R^D$ to the average calculated over all data and not over $U$ sample. \begin{remark} We also note that it is possible to obtain $\hat{R}_{uPU_{ss}}$ based on (\ref{eq:ss}).
 Namely plug-in version of (\ref{eq:ss}) has the form